Frisky Dingo: Season 2 (2007–08)

 At the beginning of the second season, Killface is taking credit for "curing" global warming due to the Annihilatrix having moved the Earth a total of three feet further from the Sun before it malfunctioned, and has decided to run for President of the United States.
 Xander Crews follows suit, reforming his company and launching his own presidential campaign.

 International broadcast

 In Canada, Frisky Dingo previously aired on Teletoon's Teletoon at Night block, and currently airs on the Canadian version of Adult Swim.

 Home releases

-Spin-off
+The Xtacles

 The Xtacles is a spin-off from Frisky Dingo in which the Xtacles, Xander Crews' private army, take a lead role.
 The series revolves around the Xtacles' lack of direction following the abduction of their leader by aliens at the end of Frisky Dingo.
 They take on random missions from President Stan, who returns from the previous series.
 The series premiered its only two episodes on November 9, 2008.